Learn about the innovative use cases deployed by some of our SG:D Accredited companies.

 ISEAS - Yusof Ishak Institute is a leading research centre dedicated to the study of socio-political, security, economic trends and developments in Southeast Asia and its wider geostrategic and economic environment.

 ISEAS partnered with Affle to develop a Mobile App where users have one-stop access to ISEAS’ research articles and events.
-Our users are able to keep abreast of timely and latest developments in the region, by reading our publications, as well as registering for and attending our seminars.
+Users are able to keep abreast of timely and latest developments in the region, by reading publications, as well as registering for and attending seminars.

 Use Case 2